 The classification step was completed with the 5- or 10-fold cross-validation.
 This means for each process, this step is repeated 5 or 10 times per sample.
 The 5- or 10-fold cross-validation comes from the cross validation technique to evaluate prediction performance from classification model.
-This technique splits the dataset into training and test data.
-We trained each fold in order to have a better estimation of the true error rate of each set.
+This technique splits the date of each set.
 The model is created by using the training data, and the test data is used for evaluating the performance of prediction.

 Among the various classification algorithms, we adopted the multiclass support vector machine (SVM) algorithm, a supervised machine learning method, implemented in the kernlab package for R. The SVM classifier is a popular algorithm widely applied to various problems in machine learning.
-SVM constructs the maximum margin around the separating hyperplane between the classes.
-In this study, we utilized a Gaussian or Radial Basis Function (RBF) Kernel.
+SVM constructs the maximum magin around the separating hyperplane between the classes.
+In this study, we utilized a Gaussian or Radial Baga Function (RBF) Kernel.
 One of the advantages of the SVM method is that this method is effective when the number of features is greater than the number of samples.
 In addition, the model is sufficient as a classification model of the EEG signal.